Anna Spain Bradley

 Professor of Law

 Anna Spain Bradley is a Professor of Law at the UCLA School of Law and the Special Advisor to the Executive Vice Chancellor and Provost on Strategic Planning and Values.
-From 2020-2023, she served as UCLA’s second Vice Chancellor for Equity, Diversity and Inclusion and Chief Diversity Officer where she established the EDI Civil Rights Office and implemented key UCLA initiatives to advance inclusive excellence in the university’s academic mission and within the community.
+From 2020-2023, she served as UCLA’s second Vice Chancellor for Equity, Diversity and Inclusion and Chief Diversity Officer where she established UCLA’s EDI Civil Rights Office, implemented UCLA’s Native American and Pacific Islander Bruins Rising Initiative, and launched the UCLA EDI Education Series.

 Bibliography